Florida woman bisected after being hit by car, hit again by pickup - NewsBreak

 Troopers said the driver’s sedan, possibly white or silver in color, left the highway for an unknown reason, hit a traffic sign, and then hit the woman, severing her body in half.
 The driver did not stop at the scene.

-The chaos continued at 4:58 a.m. when a silver pickup drove through the area while Pasco County deputies and highway patrol troopers were at the scene.‘It’s a miracle’: Skydiver survives hitting ground at 80 mph
+The chaos continued at 4:58 a.m. when a silver pickup drove through the area while Pasco County deputies and highway patrol troopers were at the scene.Queer student and mother object to her photo appearing in Alabama political ad

 The FHP said the driver, 23-year-old Andrew Thomas Krummen, ignored commands to stop and nearly hit two deputies.
 While driving through the crime scene, Krummen drove over the lower half of the victim from the previous collision.